-It is important to remain vigilant in efforts to protect children not only during the times when there is great media attention but also in all the interviewing years.
-For the past twelve years, all the members of the Province have offered special prayers every week for the victims of child sexual abuse by priests and religious and for the protection of children.
-While this is a small action in comparison with the seriousness of child sexual abuse, it is only by the power of God’s grace that healing and true transformation can take place.
+It is important to remain vigilant in efforts to protect children and vulnerable adults, not only during the times when there is great media attention.
+Since 2006, all the members of the Province have offered special prayers every week for the victims of sexual abuse by priests and religious and for the protection of children.
+While this is a small action in comparison with the seriousness of sexual abuse, it is only by the power of God’s grace that healing and true transformation can take place.

 - The Holy Father’s Letter on the Sex Abuse Crisis